-A few months back I did a paint pour with a friend.
-Here are the instructions.
+A little while back I did a paint pour with a friend.
+Here are the instructions and results.
+Enjoy :)

 List of Supplies

 1. A surface you can pour paint on, like a disposable plastic table cloth, or old paper bags taped together.
 I find it is most comfortable to put this on a surface that is either sitting or standing height.
 You’re preference though.

 2. A blank canvas, or at least one you don’t mind painting over.
 It should not be too big for the first pour, but not too small either.
 Somewhere between 10 and 16 inches is a good starter size canvas.